dgroomes/grpc-playground/README.md

 ### `node/`

-A working example using gRPC in Node.js and JavaScript.
+A working example of client- and server-side JavaScript (Node.js) programs that communicate over gRPC.

 See [node/README.md](node/README.md).